Chart Color Schemes

 Fennell Bay has a typical household mix, with a fairly typical median household size

-Family households constitute 70.8% of all households, including 24.4% couples with children, 31.6% couples without children, and 12.7% single parent families.
-Non-family households comprise the remaining 29.2%, with lone person households at 27.2% and group households making up 2.4%.
-The median household size is 2.4 people, aligning with the Rest of NSW average.
+Family households constitute 70.8% of all households, consisting of 24.4% couples with children, 31.6% couples without children, and 12.7% single parent families.
+Non-family households account for the remaining 29.2%, with lone person households at 27.2% and group households comprising 2.4% of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households